merteldem1r/shopping-cart/README.md

 # TypeScript React Shopping Cart
-The Shopping Cart app is a web application built with Tailwind CSS, React, and the Context API.
-It allows users to easily add, delete, and view the total price of items in your cart.
+The Shopping Cart app is a web application built with Tailwind CSS, React, and the Context API. https://ts-shopping-cart-eight.vercel.app

-https://ts-shopping-cart-eight.vercel.app

 # App Preview